Honest Reviews: Table For One At The Old Lahaina Luau

-Here’s my disclosure: I’m not your typical cultural performance and buffet dinner type of guy, and a luau is a typical cultural performance and buffet dinner type of deal.
-I feel like they are reserved for families and couples on their honeymoon.
+Here’s my disclosure: I’m not a dinner and show type of guy, and most tourist luaus are dinner and show types of event.
+I feel like they cater to families and couples on their honeymoon.
 Nothing wrong with that, I just don’t fit the profile.

 Of course you can’t really get a table for one.
-In Hawaii, it’s all about family and community, and this was a communal type affair, so I was put at a table with two other families.
-If you’re choosing between which luau to go to, read on and see why I chose the Old Lahaina Luau
+In Hawaii, it’s all about family and community.
+This was a communal affair, so I was put at a table with two other families.
+If you’re choosing between which luau to go to, read on and see why I chose the Old Lahaina Luau.

 Top 9 Luaus In Maui